The Dalai Lama and no, not the psychedelic little stamp of consciousness

 The Panchen Lama

-Self-immolation means setting oneself on fire.
+Is the same as setting oneself on fire.
 Since 2009 – 2015, there have been 138 ‘reported’ self-immolations by monks and nuns in Chinese occupied Tibet.
-138 humans in 6 years are no small number and China suppresses as much information as possible with their regressive and controlled media laws.
-Imagine a monk who lives by virtues of peace, karma, consciousness, etc. be so aggravated at the situation in Tibet (because of China) that the only solution he sees is to set himself on fire as a form of protest.
+138 humans in 6 years in no small number.
+Imagine a monk who lives by virtues of peace, karma, consciousness, etc. be so aggravated at the situation in Tibet because of China that the only solution he sees is to set himself on fire as a form of protest.
 The Dalai Lama had to take a neutral position on this subject because if he speaks out against it, it will obviously hurt the family members of the deceased, on the other hand, if he speaks for it, he will be attacked by China (and the Tibetans will bear the brunt of it).

 Tibet and China

 Tibet is a huge area, extending from the Himalayas to a quarter of China’s area (approx 2.4 million sq. km).
-Tibet has constantly been at the crux of disputes with China trying to annex the entire region under the People’s Republic of China (China or in the name of some dynasty) throughout ancient and modern history.
-In 1951, the 14th Dalai Lama and the Government of Tibet were pressurized into accepting the Seventeen Point Agreement for the peaceful liberation of Tibet, which was a fancy name for the illegal annexation of Tibet because the agreement was signed under duress, making it legally invalid.
-The Dalai Lama was appointed as the head of State until revolts and assassination attempts by the Chinese Government in 1959 caused him to flee to India where he has been leading a Government in exile ever since.
+The region has constantly been at the crux of a dispute.
+China was always trying to annex the entire region under the People’s Republic of China.
+(China or in the name of some dynasty) throughout ancient and modern history.
+In 1951, the 14th Dalai Lama and the Government of Tibet were pressurized into accepting the Seventeen Point Agreement.
+It was for the peaceful liberation of Tibet, which was a fancy name for the illegal annexation of Tibet.
+Because the agreement was signed under duress, it was legally invalid.
+The Dalai Lama was appointed as the head of State until revolts and assassination attempts by the Chinese Government.
+In 1959, those attempts caused him to flee to India where he has been leading a Government in exile ever since.

-One of the main reasons why China really dislikes India and also prompted the Sino-Indian War in 1962 was because India gave the Dalai Lama refuge and asylum in India.
-Sharing a common enemy in India, China sided with Pakistan and that relationship is seen clear as day even today in economic and foreign policies.
-Just to point out, India has been always open to accepting Tibetan refugees and providing land, buildings, agriculture, reservations for bright students, etc. In Karnataka, about 80 Kms from Mysore lies the twin towns of Kushalnagar and Bylakuppe.
+Thos was one of the main reasons why China really dislikes India/.
+It also prompted the Sino-Indian War in 1962 because India gave the Dalai Lama refuge and asylum in India.
+Sharing a common enemy in India, China sided with Pakistan.
+And that relationship is seen as clear as day even today in economic and foreign policies.
+Just to point out, India has been always open to accepting Tibetan refugees.
+And also providing land, buildings, agriculture, reservations for bright students, etc. In Karnataka, about 80 Kms from Mysore lies the twin towns of Kushalnagar and Bylakuppe.
 The town Bylakuppe is at present home to around 70,000 Tibetan refugees.
 There are several other places that have Tibetan settlements housing over 150,000 refugees in India.